-For example, an employer's reimbursement to an employee for purchases made by the employee at the direction of and for the sole benefit of the employer would not be income subject to tax under the income tax regime15 or under the unemployment insurance regime.
-However, if an employee receives from an employer meals that qualify as exempt from income tax under statutory provisions similar to Internal Revenue Code §11916, they will be considered income for purposes of establishing the employee's wage base and amount of benefits available under unemployment insurance.
+There are many sub-issues hidden in the concepts of "wages" and "employee."
+The question of whether one is an employee or an independent contractor is critically important for a number of reasons including, for our purposes, the question of whether the employer is liable for an assessment of unemployment insurance or FICA on the amount paid to an individual.
+The classification of an individual as employee vs. independent contractor is far beyond the scope of this Committee's charge (thank goodness!!) and is one that continues to be only partially resolved, at least at the federal level.
+Additionally, there are similar classification issues in regard to whether a partner is performing services for the partnership as an employee or as a partner and whether a income subject to tax under the income tax regime20 or under the unemployment insurance regime.
+However, if an employee receives from an employer meals that qualify as exempt from income tax under statutory provisions similar to Section 119 of the Internal Revenue Code21, they will be considered income for purposes of establishing the employee's wage base and amount of benefits available under unemployment insurance.
 Consequently, the value of these meals will be subject to an unemployment insurance tax on the employer and be considered part of the wage base for determining an unemployed individual's unemployment benefits.
 Not all income for unemployment insurance purposes is income for tax withholding purposes.
-Any attempt to harmonize the income tax withholding provisions with the unemployment insurance provisions
+Any attempt to harmonize the income tax withholding provisions with the unemployment insurance provisions within a given state will have to recognize the difficulty of dealing with these two different policy concerns.